berkeley-scf/berkeley-scf.github.io/kb/managing-processes.md

 kill -9 PID
 :::

-To kill all your background processes, execute:
+To kill all processes in your current process group (including your shell session), execute:

 :::{code} shell-session
 kill 0
 :::

+Note: This is rarely needed and will terminate your shell session.
+To kill only background jobs, use `jobs -p | xargs kill` instead.

 ## Input and Output

 Most programs initially inherit the current terminal or pseudo-terminal for doing input and output.
 This means that these programs have a 'controlling terminal'.
-The controlling terminal', and therefore all output, is lost if you logout before your background job completes.
+The 'controlling terminal', and therefore all output, is lost if you logout before your background job completes.
 To avoid this loss, you should either code your program to read all input and write all output to specific files, or your should redirect input